 Nikujaga is a one-pot dish, quite similar to a simple meat stew.
 The name "nikujaga" (肉じゃが) combines the word "niku" (meat) with "jagaimo" (potato).

-While the dish has quite a Western feel in terms of ingredients, the broth is packed with unique Japanese flavour.
+While the dish has quite a Western feel in terms of ingredients, the broth is packed with unique Japanese flavor.
 It can be eaten either as a main dish served with rice, or even a side to grilled fish, miso soup and pickles.
 It's really quite versatile.

 - Potatoes